cmkimber/bikeshare-to/readme.md

 - To investigate what publically available data can tell the public about how the City of Toronto’s bike sharing service was used before, during and after the COVID-19 pandemic and to consider how the service might best be managed going forward.
 - To explore the use of different software tools to analyze and visualize this rich temporal and geospatial dataset and to create readable, interpretable reports.

+The intention is for this series of reports to be published as blog posts on LinkedIn, but they are also readable in this repo along with the underlying code.

 ## Contents

 - Data Processing: scripts for ingesting and preprocessing data from the City of Toronto.
 At this point, all data importing was done in R/tidyverse.